Chapter 6 : Connections

 “My husband is coming back for his sister’s wedding.
 He says he’d like to discuss something with me.
 I know he is going to ask for a divorce.
 It’s not like he’s a part of our lives anyway.
 I just don’t want Titus to grow up in a broken home.
 He’s already a war baby, he doesn’t need that too.
 Do you think he can sense my fear?
 Do you think that’s where the Adolfus came from?”

-“Possibly,” Hermione had not noticed the blue file under the hands of her supervisor.
+“Possibly,” Hermione had not noticed the blue file under the hands of her supervisor until that moment.

 “Is that his?”